neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

 * We assume you have imported to your CLI the private keys for `approving-account-1` and `approving-account-2`.

 ### Get the proposed transfer ID
-The easiest way to find out the proposed transaction ID, is to browse the history of the accoount that has created the proposal:
+The easiest way to find out the proposed transaction ID, is to browse the history of the account that has created the proposal:
 ```
 get_account_history <your-base-account-name> <limit>
 ```